thongntit/dall-e-playground/README.md

-# AI Image Creator Playground folked from [Quilljou DALL·E 3 Playground](https://github.com/Quilljou/dalle3-playground)
+# DALL·E Playground with Imprint Image (DALL·E 2 Only)

 DALL·E Playground (Unofficial) is used to play with OpenAI Image generation API
 - [DALL·E 3](https://openai.com/dall-e-3)